Automations in Uscreen are powered by three core components that work together to create intelligent, behavior-driven email sequences.

 Automatically welcome and onboard new members with an email sent the moment they are granted access to a subscription.

-This trigger fires when a subscription is assigned or granted to a member, regardless of how it was assigned, whether manually by an admin, or automatically through the Publisher API or Zapier.
+This trigger fires when a subscription is assigned or granted to a member through non-admin channels, such as automatically through the Publisher API or Zapier.

 This trigger does not initiate on Subscription purchase.
 Use "Subscription Purchased" for those customers.